 WHEN SHOULD YOU CALL 9-1-1?

-9-1-1 is only to be used ONLY in emergency situations.
-An emergency is any situation that requires immediate assistance from the police/sheriff, the fire department or an ambulance.
+9-1-1 is to be used ONLY in emergency situations.
+An emergency is any situation that requires immediate assistance from police, fire department or an ambulance.
 If you are ever in doubt of whether a situation is an emergency you should call 9-1-1.
-It's better to be safe and let the 9-1-1 call taker determine if you need emergency assistance.
+It's better to be safe and let the 9-1-1 dispatcher determine if you need emergency assistance.

 DO call 9-1-1 when: